dylhunn/257-max-3sat/README.md

 This is a collection of 3SAT solvers written in C, as part of my final project for Stanford **CS257 / Phil356C** (Logic and AI).

+Fast start: skip to the "Building the project" section.

 This project is still a work in progress.

 Repo overview